Mathematical methods in region-based theories of space: the case of Whitehead points: The cornerstone

-which means that the complement of any basic open set is also a~basic open set, and thus the basis of a~Stone space consists of sets that are both open and closed (and are called \emph{clopen}).
+Let us have a look at the basic features of Stone spaces.
+Firstly, observe that given any open basic set $\ult(x)$, it is a~straightforward consequence of \eqref{eq:complement-for-Stone} that its complement is open too.
+This means that the basis for $\mathscr S$ is built out of sets that are both closed and open (and are called \emph{clopen} for this reason).
 Such spaces are called \emph{zero-dimensional}, and they are not very intuitive from the point of view of properties of the perspective space.
 If we take, e.g., the three-dimensional Cartesian space that serves as the standard model of the (static) world around us, then we only find two clopen sets: the whole space $\Real^3$ and the empty set.

 For the other crucial property of Stone spaces, look at Figure~\ref{fig:border-point-1}.
 The intuition from the perspective space is that when we divide a~region into two parts, there is such a~thing as the boundary between the parts, and there are points that are located on the boundary.
 However, this is impossible in Stone spaces.
 The point $p$ from the figure is an~ultrafilter.
 Therefore either~$x$ is in $p$, or the Boolean complement of $x$ is in~$p$.
-In topological parlance we say that the space is disconnected.
+In topological parlance, we say that the space is disconnected.
 For Stone spaces, the discontinuity phenomenon takes an extreme form: the only connected components of those spaces are singletons of points, i.e., the spaces are \emph{totally disconnected}.
 Again, this is not a~very intuitive property from the point of view of the perspective space.
+Actually, for the class of compact and Hausdorff spaces (a~larger class than that of Stone space), the two properties are equivalent, in the sense that every compact Hausdorff space is zero-dimensional iff it is totally disconnected (see Theorem 7.5 in \citealp[p.\,97]{Koppelberg-HBA}).